 The University of Reading was awarded its charter in 1926.
 It is in the top 1% of universities in the world - a 'red brick' university with three of the most beautiful campuses in the UK.
 We are a research-intensive university with nearly 90% of our research deemed to be of international standing.
 We currently have 17,040 students from 141 different nationalities and nearly 4,000 members of staff.

-Nearly 90% of the University's research was rated as being of international standing (Research Assessment Exercise 2008).
+98% of the University's research was rated as being of international standing (Research Excellence Framework 2014).

 There are currently over six applications for every place at Reading.
 Once our students are here, we provide excellent teaching, facilities and support, to allow each student to achieve their full potential.

 Reading has a community atmosphere - the distinctive student experience and provision of close student support makes it a great place to study.
 Since the merger with Henley Business School, the course portfolio now ranges from BAs to MBAs, and state-of-the-art facilities combined with beautiful campuses make for a superior learning experience.